syphon-org/syphon/README.md

 ## Architecture
 ### Storage
-There are three layers to storage in Tether:
+There are three layers to storage in Syphon:
 - Remote (Matrix Homeserver)
 - Cache (Redux + Redux Persist +  Hive)
     * cache is encrypted at rest
 - Cold Storage (Hive)

 ## Getting Started